 It can be a very stressful experience integrating a new feline friend into the family.
 Will he/she get along with the resident cat(s)?
 What about the kids and the dog?
 As we all know, cats hate changes, but there are some strategies you can employ to help ease the transition and increase the odds of a successful introduction.

 When a new cat or kitten is first brought home, they should be confined to their own room, with a litter box, food, water, and toys.
 No other pets should be allowed in here—this is their “safe space” as they acclimate to the scents and sounds of your household.
 They should have access to a hiding spot (such as under a bed), and be allowed to come out and explore the room on their own schedule.

 Spend as much time as possible in the room both actively interacting with your new cat as well as doing other things—watching TV, reading a book, etc.—so they become familiar and comfortable with you.
-As long as he or she is actively exploring and seems relaxed, other human family members can also start to spend time bonding with them as well.
+As long as they are actively exploring and seem relaxed, other human family members can also start to spend time bonding with them as well.
 Exchange small towels or other bedding items between the new cat and your resident pets, so everyone can become accustomed to everyone else’s scents.

 After at least a few days, once the new cat is comfortable and confident in their room, confine your other pets and allow your new friend to explore the rest of the house under your supervision.
 Supervised excursions like this can be gradually increased in length until they have become familiar with the layout of the house and the location of litter boxes, food and water, and spots to hide and feel safe.
 Once this point is reached, formal introductions can be performed.